-3 reasons why I will never leave this place
+3 reasons why I will never leave this place and why you should plan a stay

-3 reasons why I will never leave this place
+3 reasons why I will never leave this place and why you should plan a stay

 Mojácar with its abundant white houses that seem to wrap themselves around the hill, its narrow and steep alleys and its labyrinthine construction bedazzle both locals and tourists.
 Hence, it’s hardly surprising that this little village on the Levante Almeriense is awarded for its beauty year after year.